tkendall [at] mono [dot] ca [dot] gov (Email Tim)

 He went to Baylor University located in Texas and graduated in 1985 with a degree in Finance.
 After working for several years in the finance field with a Dallas, Texas based company he was relocated to San Diego.
 During this time is when his decision to leave finance and pursue a legal career was decided and he pursued his law degree in San Diego.
 Because of his desire to help people and the exposure and influences from his mom as a court reporter, he was convinced that this was the right move.

 He was appointed to District Attorney in the summer of 2012 after serving 13 years as the Mono County Assistant District Attorney and 4 years prior to that as a Deputy District Attorney.
 Before moving from San Diego to Mono County he worked for a small law firm which practiced both in civil and criminal law.

-He has been married to his wife Shannon for 20 years and has one teenage daughter.
-During his 19 years in Mono County, he has lived in the communities of June, Mammoth and Bridgeport.
+He has been married to his wife Shannon for 23 years and has one daughter currently in college.
+During his 23 years in Mono County, he has lived in the communities of June, Mammoth and Bridgeport.

 During his tenure with the Mono County District Attorney’s office he has served under Stan Eller, who was the District Attorney from 1985 - 1999 and George Booth, who served as the District Attorney from 1999 – 2012.
 As a young Deputy District Attorney, he handled a variety of criminal and civil cases but was primarily responsible for prosecuting narcotics cases and helped clean up a lot of the methamphetamine manufacturing that was occurring in Mono County.